 Conditions That Can Be Mistaken for Autism

-Speech delays, hearing problems, or other developmental delays: Developmental delays are when your child doesn’t do things doctors expect kids his age to be able to do.
+Speech delays, hearing problems, or other developmental delays: Developmental delays are when your child doesn’t do things doctors expect kids their age to be able to do.
 These can include language, speech, or hearing problems.
 Fine motor issues, problems with social interaction, and impaired thinking skills can happen, too.
 While kids with autism may have developmental delays, those delays can have other causes, like lead poisoning or Down syndrome, or even no known cause.

 Narrowed interests: Children with autism sometimes get very interested in particular activities or things, like maps or ceiling fans.
 Their interest might even seem obsessive.
 But that doesn’t necessarily mean they have autism.
 If they do, they'd have other symptoms of it, such as trouble with social interactions.